zwave-js/node-zwave-js/packages/core/api.md

     update(seed?: Buffer): this;
 }

-// Warning: (ae-missing-release-tag) "DataDirection" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DataDirection" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type DataDirection = "inbound" | "outbound" | "none";

-// Warning: (ae-missing-release-tag) "DataRate" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DataRate" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type DataRate = 9600 | 40000 | 100000;

 // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
 // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (ae-missing-release-tag) "dbKeyToValueIdFast" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "dbKeyToValueIdFast" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function dbKeyToValueIdFast(key: string): {
     nodeId: number;
 } & ValueID;

-// Warning: (ae-missing-release-tag) "decodeX25519KeyDER" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "decodeX25519KeyDER" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function decodeX25519KeyDER(key: Buffer): Buffer;

-// Warning: (ae-missing-release-tag) "decryptAES128CCM" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "decryptAES128CCM" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function decryptAES128CCM(key: Buffer, iv: Buffer, ciphertext: Buffer, additionalData: Buffer, authTag: Buffer): {